The Enterprise Forum: Liberal Democrats

 A decision by the Board of Directors, after the May 2010 General Election and the formation of the Coalition Government, was that the programme of events should also include Liberal Democrat MPs.
 The first Liberal Democrat to speak at an Enterprise Forum event was Steve Webb MP, Minister of State for Pensions.
 The meeting was held on the one year anniversary of the Coalition (12 May 2011).

 Membership and meetings

 The Enterprise Forum’s members are businesses and organisations that want to engage on policy with the Coalition Government or before 2010, the Conservative Party.
 Membership includes commercial organisations (including FTSE 100 companies and SME’s), trade associations and charities.

 The programme of events is determined by the policy priorities of the member organisations.
-All meetings are held under the Chatham House Rules.
+All meetings are held under the Chatham House Rule.

 Additionally, the Forum also engages with key policy stakeholders outside of the Conservative and Liberal Democrat Parties.
 These have included Director Generals at the CBI, Deputy Governors at The Bank of England and the First Minister of Northern Ireland.